values & beliefs

 Creating a place for the wounded & weary to rest & be cared for by Christ & His people.

 GOSPEL.
 FAMILY.
 MISSION

 One of the most beautiful things about Jesus that is often overlooked is the way he dealt with skeptics.
-This may come as a surprise, but Jesus in the Bible actually welcomed those who struggled with doubt to come.
+This may come as a surprise, but Jesus actually welcomed those who struggled with doubt to come.
 He invited those with hurts and pains, those with hard questions and stories, and those who with vulnerability confessed a desire to believe but not the ability to carry it out.
 We want to do the same.

 We know what it’s like to live in a broken world and are familiar with the struggle of trying to reconcile the things we’ve seen and experienced with the thought of there being a good God.
 We make room for honest and hard conversations and welcome those with doubt to come as they are.